 Answer.
 The Islamic Action Front (IAF), an opposition, Islamist party, has been a part of the Jordanian political system since 1992.
 They are a well-established, legal opposition party that participates nonviolently in the mainstream political process.
 In the previous Parliament, the IAF held six seats.
-The movement boycotted October 2010 parliamentary elections and is therefore not represented in the giance to the system but has called for reforms to the system.
+The movement boy-cotted October 2010 parliamentary elections and is therefore not represented in the current Parliament.
+The IAF continues to state its loyalty to the monarchy and allegiance to the system but has called for reforms to the system.
 The IAF opposed the appointment of the new Prime Minister in February 2011, refused to join the new Cabinet, and also boycotted the National Dialogue Committee.
 The IAF's specific statements are generally viewed as not representative of wider Jordanian popular opinion.